-As I write I can only think of how selfless Kevin always was.
+As I write, I can only think of how selfless Kevin always was.
 He never complained about his condition.
 He only focused on the battle ahead and how to beat his cancer.
 I remember the last time I hugged him tightly at the Brickhouse Grill a couple of months ago.
-He looked swollen that evening from his chemo treatments and his voice was raspier than I remembered.
-I love how he always looked me right in the eyes and it felt like he was looking into my soul while pouring out love.
-I told him I prayed for him often and that he was loved.
+Kevin looked swollen that evening from his chemo treatments, and his voice seemed raspier than I remembered.
+He always looked me right in the eyes, and it felt like he was looking into my soul while pouring out love.
+I told him I would continue to pray for him often and that he was loved.

-A couple of weeks ago, I was at the Brickhouse Grill again to hear a couple of ridiculously talented friends and local musicians, Oz Cullum and Nathan Crouch play.
-I asked Nathan if he heard that Kevin was diagnosed with pneumonia.
+A couple of weeks ago, I was at the Brickhouse Grill to hear a couple of ridiculously talented friends and local musicians, Oz Cullum and Nathan Crouch, play.
+Nathan and I were chatting, and I asked him if he heard Kevin was recently diagnosed with pneumonia.
 He said he had and we talked about how we admired Kevin for his consistently positive and optimistic outlook.

-Kevin shared an article on Facebook on October 18th, 2015 written by the Jonesboro Sun by staff writer, Staci Vandagriff titled, “Jumper’s best advice: Always keep a positive attitude.”
+Kevin shared an article on Facebook on October 18th, 2015, written by the Jonesboro Sun by staff writer Staci Vandagriff titled, “Jumper’s best advice: Always keep a positive attitude.”
 She wrote about how Kevin was diagnosed with laryngeal cancer in September of 2012.
-At the time the article was written, he had experienced 35 rounds radiation and 20 rounds of chemotherapy.
+Kevin had 35 rounds of radiation and 20 rounds of chemotherapy.

-Kevin and I were a lot alike in that we both love to give back.
-There is something about a giving soul that is filled up more by giving than receiving.
-He loved to give back to the community by assisting feeding the hungry at the Helping Neighbors Food Pantry on Huntington Dr. in downtown Jonesboro, Arkansas.
-Kevin was always gracious and thought of others first.
+Kevin loved to give back to the community by feeding the hungry at the Helping Neighbors Food Pantry on Huntington Dr. in downtown Jonesboro.
+He was always gracious and thought of others first.

 As a believer, he said he never questioned God.
 He advised others battling cancer to “stay positive; don’t ever get down on yourself.
 To stay positive and keep a positive attitude is part of the best medicine.
 I don’t look at it as I’m dying of cancer; I have to live with cancer.”
 This is great advice to us all.
 It’s important to be grateful and to remain positive and optimistic no matter what we are facing at this moment.

 Kevin Jumper was a great man.
-The best way to honor greatness is to carry on with a smile on our faces, love like he loved and be grateful for the time we were blessed to have with him during his 42 years on this planet.
+The best way to honor greatness is to carry on with a smile on our faces, love as he loved, and be grateful for the time we were blessed to have with him during his 42 years on this planet.

-Fly high sweet friend.
-You will not be forgotten and you will remain forever in my heart until we meet again.
-Arrangements for Kevin have been made at the Emerson Funeral Home in Jonesboro, AR.
+Fly high, sweet friend.
+You will remain forever in my heart until we meet again.
+Arrangements were made for Kevin at the Emerson Funeral Home in Jonesboro, AR.